 Section 4.3 Selection; Term

-Whenever any director position becomes vacant, whether because of death, disqualification, removal, or resignation, the Board of Directors shall select for the directorship as provided in Section 4.4 to fill such vacancy.
+Whenever any director position becomes vacant, whether because of death, disqualification, removal, or resignation, the stockholder shall select for the directorship as provided in Section 4.4 to fill such vacancy.

 Directors shall serve for a one year term.